2024–25 Houston Cougars men's basketball team

 The 2024–25 Houston Cougars men's basketball team represented the University of Houston in the 2024–25 NCAA Division I men's basketball season.
 The Cougars were led by 11th-year head coach Kelvin Sampson.
 The team played their home games at the Fertitta Center as second-year members of the Big 12 Conference.

 With a win over Cincinnati on March 1, 2025, the Cougars clinched their second straight outright Big 12 regular season conference championship.

 As the No. 1 seed in the 2025 Big 12 men's basketball tournament, held at T-Mobile Center in Kansas City, Missouri, Houston received a bye to the quarterfinals.
-There, they defeated Colorado, 77–68, to advance to the semifinals, where they would defeat BYU, 74–54, to advance to the championship game, where they would secure a 72–64 victory over Arizona to claim their first tournament title.
+There, they defeated Colorado, 77–68, to advance to the semifinals, where they defeated BYU, 74–54, to advance to the championship game, where they secured a 72–64 victory over Arizona to claim their first tournament title.

 As the tournament champion, Houston received an automatic bid to the 2025 NCAA tournament, also as the No. 1 seed.
 They were seeded in the Midwest region.
-There, they defeated SIU Edwardsville, 78–40, in the First round, Gonzaga, 81–76, in the Second round, Purdue, 62–60, in the Sweet Sixteen, and Tennessee, 69–50, in the Elite Eight to advance to their first Final Four since 2021.
+There, they defeated SIU Edwardsville, 78–40, in the first round, Gonzaga, 81–76, in the second round, Purdue, 62–60, in the Sweet Sixteen, and Tennessee, 69–50, in the Elite Eight to advance to their first Final Four since 2021.
 In the Final Four, they overcame a 14-point deficit to defeat Duke, 70–67, to advance to their first national championship since 1984.
 In the championship game, despite leading for nearly the entire game – the same thing Duke did to them in the Final Four – Houston ultimately lost to Florida, 65–63, denying them their first national title.

 Previous season

 The Cougars finished the 2023–24 season 28–3, 15–3 in Big 12 play to win the regular season championship in their first year in the conference.
-They defeated TCU and Texas Tech to advance to the Big 12 tournament championship game where they lost to Iowa State.
+They defeated TCU and Texas Tech to advance to the Big 12 tournament championship game, where they lost to Iowa State.
 They received an at-large bid to the NCAA tournament as the No. 1 seed in the South Regional.
 They defeated Longwood in the First Round and Texas A&M in overtime in the Second Round to advance to their fifth consecutive Sweet Sixteen.
-There they were defeated by Duke after losing starting point guard, Jamal Shead, to an ankle sprain during the game.
+There, they were defeated by Duke after losing starting point guard, Jamal Shead, to an ankle sprain during the game.